Interstellar dust production, destruction and effects of dust depletion in galaxies: How Dust Depletion Shapes Chemical Abundances at High Redshift

-The fact that two models with rather different SFHs reproduce the data with a similar degree of accuracy indicates a subtantial degeneracy between the model parameters.
+The fact that two models with rather different SFHs reproduce the data with a similar degree of accuracy indicates a substantial degeneracy between the model parameters.
 Despite this inconvenience, more useful information come from the study of abundance ratios as a function of redshift.
-By assuming various values for the formation redshift of the system, that is associated to the epoch where star formation began, and using again a statistical method similar to the one mentioned above to break, or limit the parameter degeneracy, \cite{dessauges2004} found for this DLA a young age of $\lesssim 250 Myr$.
-Therefore, the enrichment of this system is primarily driven by the products of massive stars, with a minimal contribution from type Ia SNe. \\ These works confirmed that, in most cases, DLAs are young galaxies and may either be associated to the outer regions of spiral galaxies, or to dwarf irregular galaxies characterised either by low-intensity, or continuous or bursty star formation activity.
+By assuming various values for the formation redshift of the system, that is associated to the epoch where star formation began, and using again a statistical method similar to the one mentioned above to break, or limit the parameter degeneracy, Dessauges-Zavadsky et al.\cite{dessauges2004} found for this DLA a young age of $\lesssim$250 Myr.
+Therefore, the enrichment of this system is primarily driven by the products of massive stars, with a minimal contribution from type Ia SNe.

+These works confirmed that, in most cases, DLAs are young galaxies and may either be associated to the outer regions of spiral galaxies, or to dwarf irregular galaxies characterised either by low-intensity, or continuous or bursty star formation activity.
 This is in line with what found by most authors; overall, the cases where DLAs could be associated with strong starbursts were rare \cite{levshakov2002}.
 At variance with other high-redshift systems such as Lyman-break galaxies, DLAs were never found to represent significant contributors to the total comic SFH \cite{hopkins2005}.

-\subsubsection{A chemical evolution model with dust: results for Damped-Lyman Alpha Systems}
+\subsubsection{A Chemical Evolution Model with Dust: Results for Damped-Lyman Alpha Systems}

+After the development of new chemical evolution models with dust and the extension to a variety of environments, new insights came from the application of such models to the study of real systems.
+The use of the models for the interpretation of rich datasets of systems with a complex dust composition and carrying a lot of information, such as DLAs, turned out as particularly fruitful.